-After the wheelchair has been set up be sure the chair performs to your specified operational settings.
-If the chair does not perform to specifications, turn the wheelchair OFF immediately and reprogram operational specifications.
+After the wheelchair has been set up be sure the chair performs to your specified operational settings (see section X. Operating Guide).
+If the chair does not perform to specifications, turn the wheelchair OFF immediately and reprogram operational specifications using the DTT Programming.